This is a really long winded version of what that means. There's also instructions on where to read if you want the short version.

 Between sunrise photos, aeropress coffees, adventure-filled days and starry nights, I'm forming new projects to launch in 2018.

 I'm Chantal, I have a lot of questions, I care about how and where things are grown, made and built.
-I'm an Entrepreneur and Writer, and my business is a 1% for the Planet member.
+I'm an Entrepreneur and Writer.
 I'm madly in love, my life is rad between the hard shit, and I'm not known for my short stories.